Grocery Prices in 2026: Plan Better Weeks With Less Waste

 How SummitPlate Works

-SummitPlate is an AI meal planner built specifically to save you money.
+SummitPlate is an AI meal planner built specifically to reduce food waste and make grocery planning easier to stick with.

 Free plan: 1 personalized meal plan per month with a full grocery list.
-Pro plan ($7.99/month): Unlimited weekly plans, ingredient overlap optimization, pantry tracking, and dietary customization.
+Core plan ($7.99/month on web): Unlimited weekly plans, ingredient overlap optimization, recipe swaps, favorites, and weekly planning tools.

 What Makes It Different